 Instructions

-In a medium sauce pan over medium heat, melt the butter, and the flour, onion powder, garlic powder, and cayenne pepper.
+In a medium sauce pan over medium heat, melt the butter.
+Add the flour, onion powder, garlic powder, and cayenne pepper.
 Cook for 1 minute or until the smell of the raw flour is gone and the roux starts to change color.

-Slowly stir in the milk and beer, whisk until smooth after each addition.
-Continue cooking over medium heat, add in mustard and Worcestershire, cooking sauce until thick and bubbly.
-Do not boil.
+Slowly stir in the warmed milk and beer, whisk until smooth after each addition.
+Continue cooking over medium heat, add in mustard and Worcestershire, cooking sauce until thickening, but do not boil.

-Reduce heat to low, add cheeses a bit at a time, and stir just until melted and smooth.
+Reduce heat to low, then add cheeses a small handful at a time, and stir just until melted and smooth.

 Notes